lbhbrave/swift-nio-mqtt/README.md

 This is a mqtt codec for swift-nio including decode encode

-A simple mqtt server and client for chat using mqtt-codec and swift-nio
+And a simple MQTT server and client using mqtt-codec and swift-nio

 ## TODO
-[] fully tested
+- [] Fully tested
-[] packet support copy on write
+- [] Packet support copy on write
-[] simple mqtt server support all protocol
+- [] Simple MQTT server fully support MQTT protocol
-[] A easy use mqttclient
+- [] A easy use MQTTClient